-9.0 Voltage Stability Analysis
+10.0 Voltage Stability Analysis

-A Voltage Stability study was performed using the WECC 2025 Heavy Summer case with Borah West West-to-East flows at 105% of the path rating and the WECC 2022 Light Winter case with Borah West East-to-West flows at 105% of the path rating.
-All contingencies solved successfully, there were no voltage stability issues found for the Project.
+A Voltage Stability study was performed using the WECC 2025 Heavy Summer case with local generating facilities all outputting their rated capacities, and the Transmission Provider's network load scaled up to 105%.
+All contingencies solved successfully, indicating there were no Voltage Stability issues found for the Project.

-10.0 Transient Stability Analysis
+11.0 Transient Stability Analysis

-The WECC 2021 Light Winter operating case and PowerWorld Simulator version 22 analysis tool were used to perform the transient stability analysis.
+The WECC 2025 Heavy Summer operating case and PowerWorld Simulator version 22 analysis tool were used to perform the transient stability analysis.

-The results showed no transient stability violations.
+The results showed no transient stability violations on Idaho Power's system.
 It is the responsibility (per NERC Standards) of the Generator Owner to ensure the modeling data utilized accurately reflects inverter operations, and to provide updates to Idaho Power if testing or real-time observations indicate a need.

-11.0 Description of Operating Requirements
+12.0 Description of Operating Requirements

-GI #652 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
+GI #662 will be required to control voltage in accordance with a voltage schedule as provided by Idaho Power Grid Operations.
 The Project will be required to manage the real power output of their generation project at the POI.
 The Project will be required to operate at .95 leading/lagging measured at the high side of the main power transformer to maintain voltage within limits at the POI over the range of real power output.
+The models provided by for this Project do satisfy the .95 power factor requirement.